Milky Flower Spider

 General Species Information:

-While it's normally white, the specimen we found on Ellura was a yellow form.
-This makes sense as were millions of small yellow forbs flowering at the time it was found.
+They are very variable with the specimen we found on Ellura being the yellow form.
+The name actually translates to: xanthogaster->(xanthos = "yellow") + (gaster = "belly").
+It also makes sense as were millions of small yellow forbs flowering at the time it was found.
 Notice the one we found in the Adelaide Hills was white, under a white flower.
 Unusually the white one had no stripes at all (on the legs or carapace).
 Often the leg stripes are black.

 The yellow one was a very small female, ~4.5mm long (body & head), while the white one was a larger female ~7mm.